Penguin (film): Plot

-Back in the present, while Rhythm is thinking about her happy times with Ajay, she sees an injured man being chased by a stranger in a Charlie Chaplin mask.
-The man tells her to run and also tells her that he saw the stranger with a missing child.
-Rhythms manages to escape, but sees the killer kill the man.
-The killer sees Rhythm but lets her escape for unknown reasons.
-She thinks that the missing child is Ajay and calls a friend of hers who is a police inspector.
-But her friend says that it's not possible because another girl named Anjana has also gone missing.
-But she still goes back to the lake, and on her way there, she sees a child run in front of her car.
+Back in the present, Rhythm is thinking about her happy times with Ajay, she sees an injured man being chased by a stranger in a Charlie Chaplin mask.
+The man tells her to run and `tells her that he saw the stranger with a missing child.
+Rhythms manages to escape, but sees the killer murder the man.
+The killer sees Rhythm but lets her escape.
+She thinks that the missing child is Ajay and calls her friend who is a police inspector.
+Her friend mentions that another girl named Anjana has also gone missing and it is likely that the child is not Ajay.
+Rhythm still goes back to the lake, and on her way there, she sees a child run in front of her car.
 Upon looking at him, she realizes that the child is Ajay.
 An ambulance and the police arrive and Ajay is taken to the hospital.
-DNA tests confirm that the boy is Ajay and Rhythm is overjoyed.
-Rhythm's friends arrive and they are also happy about the news.
-At the hospital, Rhythm sees Anjana's mother who reminds Rhythm of herself when Ajay disappeared.
-Anajana's mom asks if Ajay can tell her where Anjana is.
-Rhythm explains that Ajay hasn't talked yet.
-Anjana's mother leaves the hospital crying.
-A shocked Raghu arrives at the hospital after being informed about Ajay and upon seeing Ajay's state he is heartbroken.
-Doctor David informs Rhythm that Ajay has been tortured by his kidnapper and hasn't spoken a word to anyone.
-Eventually, Raghu and Rhythm are left alone and a flashback regarding their marriage is shown.
+DNA tests confirm that the boy is Ajay.
+A shocked Raghu arrives at the hospital after being informed about Ajay.
+The doctor informs them that Ajay has been tortured by his kidnapper and has not spoken a word.
+They are left alone and a flashback regarding their marriage is shown.

-After they can't find Ajay, Rhythm becomes depressed and Raghu's toxic behavior causes them to divorce when Raghu blames Ajay's disappearance on Rhythm.
+After the couple cannot find Ajay, Rhythm becomes depressed and Raghu's toxic behavior causes them to divorce when Raghu blames Ajay's disappearance on Rhythm.
 They both go their separate ways.

-Back in the present day, Raghu apologizes for his behavior and lets Ajay go home with Rhythm.
-When Ajay goes to Rhythm's house, he is still very quiet and is very uncomfortable.
-Gautham says that Ajay can call him dad if he wants.
-Here a flashback of how Rhythm met Gautham is shown.

-One year ago, while Rhythm is dazedly handing out flying and walking away, Gautham picks one up.
-He understands what she is going through and says that he will accept her just the way she is, whether she can forget her past or not.
-Rhythm and Gautham eventually marry.
-The film is brought back to the present.